 National Quantum Initiative

-Quantum.gov is the home of the National Quantum Initiative and ongoing activities to explore and promote Quantum Information Science.
-The National Quantum Initiative Act, signed into law on December 21, 2018, ensures the continued leadership of the United States in quantum information science and its technology applications.
-It provides for a coordinated Federal program to accelerate quantum research and development for the economic and national security of the United States.
+Quantum.gov is the home of the National Quantum Initiative and ongoing activities to explore and promote quantum information science (QIS).
+The National Quantum Initiative Act—signed into law on December 21, 2018—ensures continued U.S. leadership of QIS and technology applications.
+This act established a coordinated federal program to accelerate quantum research and development for the economic and national security of the United States.

 National Quantum Information Science Centers

 Institution: Argonne National Laboratory

 Q-NEXT will create a focused, connected ecosystem to deliver quantum interconnects, to establish national foundries, and to demonstrate communication links, networks of sensors, and simulation testbeds.
 In addition to enabling scientific innovation, Q-NEXT will build a quantum-smart workforce, create quantum standards by building a National Quantum Devices Database, and provide pathways to the practical commercialization of quantum technology by embedding industry in all aspects of its operations and incentivizing start-ups.

 Director: Anna Grassellino

 The primary mission of SQMS is to achieve transformational advances in the major crosscutting challenge of understanding and eliminating the decoherence mechanisms in superconducting 2D and 3D devices, with the goal of enabling construction and deployment of superior quantum systems for computing and sensing.
 In addition to the scientific advances, SQMS will target tangible deliverables in the form of unique foundry capabilities and quantum testbeds for materials, physics, algorithms, and simulations that could broadly serve the national QIS ecosystem.

 Director: Irfan Siddiqi